Seatis/my-teaching-materials/workshop/ui-development/forms/README.md

 ### Step two

-Create the boxes that will hold the input fields.
-Try to look up from previous workshops, how to you place boxes next to each other.
+ - Create the boxes that will hold the input fields
+ - Try to look up from previous workshops, how to you place boxes next to each other
+ - The red borders are paddings, use them to your benefit

 !(add inner boxes)[s2.png]